Neutron Stars with Baryon Number Violation, Probing Dark Sectors: Other imprints of DM physics on NSs and their mergers

 In the case that DM is captured on the NS, the exothermic nature of the reaction leads to DM thermalization and with the possibility of DM annihilation as well, can lead to significant heating of the star~\cite{Kouvaris:2007ay}.
 In such stars, if DM annihilation does not occur, or if DM carries an internal quantum number such as baryon number, then a DM core can form, and the possibility that this can induce collapse to a black hole serves as a constraint on the DM model, as studied in the case of bosonic Antisymmetric Dark Matter (ADM) models~\cite{Kouvaris:2011fi, McDermott:2011jp, Bell:2013xk}.
 If the DM is also self-interacting, then the collapse into a black hole can be avoided, and asymmetric dark stars can form~\cite{Kouvaris:2015rea}.
 In this later case, the capture and accretion of ordinary baryonic matter on these dark objects could presumably occur, forming an outer skin of baryonic matter.

 If significant amounts of DM can be either produced or accumulated in the NS, then the structure of the NS can be modified.
-In the presence of a NS with a dark core, the star can be become more compact with a smaller $M_{\rm max}$, modifying the $M-R$ relationship~\cite{Ellis:2018bkr}.
-Also, new observables can appear in NS mergers, such as additional peaks in the postmerger frequency spectrum~\cite{Ellis:2017jgp}, and the tidal deformability ($\Lambda$) can decrease (increase) in the case of dark cores~\cite{Ellis:2018bkr} (halos~\cite{Nelson:2018xtr}).
+In the presence of a NS with a dark core, the star can be become more compact with a smaller $M_{\rm max}$, modifying the $M-R$ relationship~\cite{Ciarcelluti:2010ji,Ellis:2018bkr}.
+This scenario has also been discussed in the context of the possibility of mirror neutron dark cores~\cite{Sandin:2008db,Berezhiani:2020zck,Yang:2021bpe}.
+Moreover, new observables can appear in NS mergers, such as additional peaks in the postmerger frequency spectrum~\cite{Ellis:2017jgp}, and the tidal deformability ($\Lambda$) can decrease (increase) in the case of dark cores~\cite{Ellis:2018bkr} (halos~\cite{Nelson:2018xtr}); see also Ref.~\cite{Karkevandi:2021ygv}.
 Moreover, the DM content of a NS can impact its EoS, so that, e.g., an EoS that was ruled out from the GW observation of the upper bound on $\Lambda$ could be revived if a small admixture, say 5\%, of DM were present.
 On the other hand, an assessment of the minimal value of $\Lambda$, as in $\Lambda_{\rm min}\approx 400$ from Ref.~\cite{Radice:2017lry}, can also act as a constraint on the EoS with a dark core admixture.

 The existence of dark, or hidden, sector mediators can also impact the structure and evolution of a NS.
 The mediator can couple to quarks and modify the EoS, making it either stiffer, as we have described in Sec~\ref{subsec:spontBNV_NS}, or softer, with concomitant implications for the tidal deformability.
 The existence of the mediator can also impact the nature of the critical phenomena that may occur with increasing density.
 In addition to this, Ref.~\cite{Reddy:2021rln} has considered the possibility of a dark lepton condensate at the core of a NS, noting that this can modify the neutrino transport properties in and evolution of the star.